junxit/us-congress-bills-116/bill.md

 In this Act the following definitions apply:

 - **(1)** *Authority* The term Authority means the Horseracing Integrity and Safety Authority designated by section 3(a).
+- **(2)** *Breeder* The term “breeder” means a person who is in the business of breeding covered horses.
-- **(2)** *Commission* The term Commission means the Federal Trade Commission.
+- **(3)** *Commission* The term Commission means the Federal Trade Commission.
-- **(3)** *Covered horse* The term covered horse means any Thoroughbred horse, or any other horse made subject to this Act by election of the applicable State racing commission or the breed governing organization for such horse under section 5(k), during the period—
+- **(4)** *Covered horse* The term covered horse means any Thoroughbred horse, or any other horse made subject to this Act by election of the applicable State racing commission or the breed governing organization for such horse under section 5(k), during the period—
   - **(A)** beginning on the date of the horse's first timed and reported workout at a racetrack that participates in covered horseraces or at a training facility; and
   - **(B)** ending on the date on which the Authority receives written notice that the horse has been retired.
-- **(4)** *Covered horserace* The term covered horserace means any horserace involving covered horses that has a substantial relation to interstate commerce, including any Thoroughbred horserace that is the subject of interstate off-track or advance deposit wagers.
+- **(5)** *Covered horserace* The term covered horserace means any horserace involving covered horses that has a substantial relation to interstate commerce, including any Thoroughbred horserace that is the subject of interstate off-track or advance deposit wagers.
-- **(5)** *Covered persons* The term covered persons means all trainers, owners, breeders, jockeys, racetracks, veterinarians, persons (legal and natural) licensed by a State racing commission and the agents, assigns, and employees of such persons and other horse support personnel who are engaged in the care, training, or racing of covered horses.
+- **(6)** *Covered persons* The term covered persons means all trainers, owners, breeders, jockeys, racetracks, veterinarians, persons (legal and natural) licensed by a State racing commission and the agents, assigns, and employees of such persons and other horse support personnel who are engaged in the care, training, or racing of covered horses.
-- **(6)** *Equine constituencies* The term equine constituencies means, collectively, owners and breeders, trainers, racetracks, veterinarians, State racing commissions, and jockeys who are engaged in the care, training, or racing of covered horses.
+- **(7)** *Equine constituencies* The term equine constituencies means, collectively, owners, breeders, trainers, racetracks, veterinarians, State racing commissions, and jockeys who are engaged in the care, training, or racing of covered horses.
-- **(7)** *Equine industry representative* The term equine industry representative means an organization regularly and significantly engaged in the equine industry, including organizations that represent the interests of, and whose membership consists of, owners and breeders, trainers, racetracks, veterinarians, State racing commissions, and jockeys.
+- **(8)** *Equine industry representative* The term equine industry representative means an organization regularly and significantly engaged in the equine industry, including organizations that represent the interests of, and whose membership consists of, owners, breeders, trainers, racetracks, veterinarians, State racing commissions, and jockeys.
-- **(8)** *Horseracing anti-doping and medication control program* The term horseracing anti-doping and medication control program means the anti-doping and medication program established under section 6(a).
+- **(9)** *Horseracing anti-doping and medication control program* The term horseracing anti-doping and medication control program means the anti-doping and medication program established under section 6(a).
-- **(9)** *Immediate family member* The term immediate family member shall include a spouse, domestic partner, mother, father, aunt, uncle, sibling, or child.
+- **(10)** *Immediate family member* The term immediate family member shall include a spouse, domestic partner, mother, father, aunt, uncle, sibling, or child.
-- **(10)** *Interstate off-track wager* The term interstate off-track wager has the meaning given such term in section 3 of the Interstate Horseracing Act of 1978 (15 U.S.C.
+- **(11)** *Interstate off-track wager* The term interstate off-track wager has the meaning given such term in section 3 of the Interstate Horseracing Act of 1978 (15 U.S.C.
 3002).
-- **(11)** *Jockey* The term jockey means a rider or driver of a covered horse in covered horseraces.
+- **(12)** *Jockey* The term jockey means a rider or driver of a covered horse in covered horseraces.
-- **(12)** *Owners and breeders* The term owners and breeders means those persons who either hold ownership interests in covered horses or who are in the business of breeding covered horses.
+- **(13)** *Owner* The term owner means a person who holds an ownership interest in one or more covered horses.
-- **(13)** *Program effective date* The term program effective date means the earlier of—
+- **(14)** *Program effective date* The term program effective date means July 1, 2022.
-  - **(A)** January 1 of the second year after the date of the enactment of this Act; or
-  - **(B)** the date that is 540 days after such date of enactment.
-- **(14)** *Racetrack* The term racetrack means an organization licensed by a State racing commission to conduct covered horseraces.
+- **(15)** *Racetrack* The term racetrack means an organization licensed by a State racing commission to conduct covered horseraces.
-- **(15)** *Racetrack safety program* The term racetrack safety program means the program established under section 7(a).
+- **(16)** *Racetrack safety program* The term racetrack safety program means the program established under section 7(a).
-- **(16)** *Stakes race* The term stakes race means any race so designated by the racetrack at which such race is run, including, without limitation, the races comprising the Breeders' Cup World Championships and the races designated as graded stakes by the American Graded Stakes Committee of the Thoroughbred Owners and Breeders Association.
+- **(17)** *Stakes race* The term stakes race means any race so designated by the racetrack at which such race is run, including, without limitation, the races comprising the Breeders' Cup World Championships and the races designated as graded stakes by the American Graded Stakes Committee of the Thoroughbred Owners and Breeders Association.
-- **(17)** *State racing commission* The term State racing commission means an entity designated by State law or regulation that has jurisdiction over the conduct of horseracing within the applicable State.
+- **(18)** *State racing commission* The term State racing commission means an entity designated by State law or regulation that has jurisdiction over the conduct of horseracing within the applicable State.
-- **(18)** *Trainer* The term trainer means an individual engaged in the training of covered horses.
+- **(19)** *Trainer* The term trainer means an individual engaged in the training of covered horses.
-- **(19)** *Training facility* The term training facility means a location that is not a racetrack licensed by a State racing commission that operates primarily to house covered horses and conduct official timed workouts.
+- **(20)** *Training facility* The term training facility means a location that is not a racetrack licensed by a State racing commission that operates primarily to house covered horses and conduct official timed workouts.
-- **(20)** *Veterinarian* The term veterinarian means a licensed veterinarian who provides veterinary services to covered horses.
+- **(21)** *Veterinarian* The term veterinarian means a licensed veterinarian who provides veterinary services to covered horses.
-- **(21)** *Workout* The term workout means a timed running of a horse over a predetermined distance not associated with a race or its first qualifying race, if such race is made subject to this Act by election under section 5(k) of the horse's breed governing organization or the applicable State racing commission.
+- **(22)** *Workout* The term workout means a timed running of a horse over a predetermined distance not associated with a race or its first qualifying race, if such race is made subject to this Act by election under section 5(k) of the horse's breed governing organization or the applicable State racing commission.

 ## § 3.
 Recognition of the Horseracing Integrity and Safety Authority